QUESTION - What does compression

 keep this splashed oil from reaching the combustion cylinder and

 burning.
-The rings also keep the compressed gasses from the combustion
+The rings also keep the compressed gases from the combustion

 chamber out of the central oil area.
 When the rings wear, or if